DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 necessary.
-But after the disclosure of documents on the wars in Afghanistan and Iraq, WikiLeaks have openly launched an attack on actual surveillance practices, exposing the complicity of many Western companies in these practices.
+But after the disclosure of documents on the wars in Afghanistan and Iraq, WikiLeaks have openly launched an attack on actual surveillance practices, exposing the complicity of many Western companies.
 Remarkably with a few exceptions the leaks were not circulated in the mainstream media.
 It was only after Edward Snowden exposed the true extent of electronic surveillance to the public that the media picked up the story.